danhaywood/danhaywood.github.io/_posts/2009-09-09-ducktyping-in-java-and-the-ubiquitous-language.md

     }

-Turns out that the utility class, DuckTyping, isn't that difficult to write (ie it's taking me longer to write the blog than the code did...):
+Turns out that the utility class, `DuckTyping`, isn't that difficult to write (ie it's taking me longer to write the blog than the code did...):

-    package org.starobjects.misc.duck;
+    package com.danhaywood.misc.duck;

     import java.lang.reflect.InvocationHandler;
     import java.lang.reflect.Method;